All Episodes

 I mean, I didn't become a doctor by working as a nurse for 20 years.

-Um it's probably 95% of people listening now heard that all yesterday, but there might be some people listening today that didn't hear this.
+It's probably 95% of people listening now heard that all yesterday, but there might be some people listening today that didn't hear this.

-We had a guy call in the third hour of the program yesterday, all his nose was bent out of shape, but the unfairness of America and the inequality in America.
+We had a guy call in the third hour of the program yesterday.

-And he didn't his his basic point was that you got all these nurses, and they're the ones doing all the work in the hospitals, and doctors don't do diddly squat.
+And he didn't, his basic point was that you've got all these nurses, and they're the ones doing all the work in the hospitals.

-The doctors show up once a day, they run around play golf or whatever.
+The doctors show up once a day.

 The nurses are doing everything.

-And why don't you know the nurses ought to be the ones that are called doctors.
+And why don't, you know, the nurses ought to be the ones that are called doctors.

 So now Jean from Houston, Jeannie is calling to weigh in on this.

-You say you're a doctor and a nurse.
+You say, you're a doctor and a nurse.

-You were a nurse first, but being the nurse did not lead you to becoming the the MD.
+You were a nurse first, but being the nurse did not lead you to becoming the MD.

 The nurse is at the bedside, but as far as making patient care decisions, that's a little bit different.